 Tantawan Thai Kitchen

-This longstanding Thai restaurant (which has an additional location in West Covina), is a charming spot for unique dishes like a crunchy catfish salad that comes out in a dome-like puff and is paired with a spicy sour apple salsa.
-Don’t miss the lime-punched century eggs with Chinese sausage salad.
+This longstanding Thai restaurant (which has an additional location in West Covina), is a charming spot that stands out among the rest of the SGV Thai restaurants due to its unique dishes.
+The crunchy catfish salad comes out in a dome-like puff and is paired with a spicy sour apple slaw, while the lime-punched century eggs with Chinese sausage salad should not be skipped.

 Tuk Tuk Thai

 This former Pico Boulevard staple has been reborn after 23 years, landing a new (and very updated) location on Sawtelle.
-Sisters Katy Noochlaor and Amanda Kuntee are running the show, turning out vibrant Thai dishes across a broad spectrum, so expect everything from noodles and papaya salad to a portion of the menu devoted entirely to pork belly.
+Sisters Katy Noochlaor and Amanda Kuntee — who grew up in one of LA’s oldest Thai restaurants, Chao Krung — are running the show, turning out vibrant Thai dishes across a broad spectrum.
+Expect everything from noodles and papaya salad to a portion of the menu devoted entirely to pork belly.

 Also featured in: